paypal/squbs/docs/http-services.md

 There are a few rules you have to keep in mind when implementing a `FlowDefinition` (Scala) or `AbstractFlowDefinition` (Java):

 1. **Exactly one response:** It is the responsibility of the application to generate exactly one response for every request.
-2. **Response ordering:** The ordering of responses matches the ordering of the associated requests (which is relevant if HTTP pipelining is enabled where processing of multiple incoming requests may overlap).
+2. **Response ordering:** The ordering of responses matches the ordering of the associated requests, which is relevant if HTTP pipelining is enabled where processing of multiple incoming requests may overlap.
 3. **Concurrent state access:** The flow can be materialized multiple times, causing multiple instances of the `Flow` itself.
 If these instances access any state in the encapsulating `FlowDefinition` or `AbstractFlowDefinition`, it is important to note such access can be concurrent, both for reads and writes.
 It is not safe for such accesses to read or write mutable state inside the encapsulating class.
 The use of Akka `Actor`s is highly encouraged in such situations.
 4. **Access to actor context:** The `FlowDefinition`/`AbstractFlowDefinition` has access to the `ActorContext` with the `context` field (Scala) or `context()` method (Java) by default.
 This can be used to create new actors or access other actors.
 5. **Access to web context:** For the Scala `FlowDefinition`, if the `WebContext` trait is mixed in, it will have access to the field `webContext`.
 The Java `AbstractFlowDefinition` provides the `webContext()` method in all cases.
 This field/method is used to determine the web context or path from the root where this `FlowDefinition`/`AbstractFlowDefinition` is handling requests.